krzysztofslusarski/jvm-gc-logs-analyzer/README.md

-# jvm-gc-logs-anylzer
+# jvm-gc-logs-anaylzer

-This project is a JVM log analyzer.
+This project is a Java Virtual Machine and Garbage Collector log analyzer.
 It is dedicated to JVM 11 and above. **The logs have to be in a proper format with proper decorators**, check sections at the end for limitations and working examples.

 The project creates two artifacts: